Bankruptcies are available as a premium feature. Contact Sales to inquire more about access.

 - Trustee: the individual responsible for the bankruptcy and all case proceedings

-- Court: the court in which the hearing takes place, with inclusion of the office number, district and case number.
+- Court: the court in which the hearing takes place, including the office number, district, and case number.

-- Chapter: the chapter in the collection of types of court cases that the Bankruptcy falls into
+- Chapter: the chapter in the collection of types of court cases that Bankruptcy falls into

 Middesk leverages real time data on bankruptcies that occur across the country.
 From the location of the court to the trustee that is responsible for the bankruptcy proceedings, Middesk keeps a pulse on every bankruptcy and their respective updates.